projectexpert/pmis/analytic_plan/README.rst

 Define Analytic Planning Lines:
 -------------------------------
-The analytic planning lines are used to capture the planned cost or revenue, for a given planning version.
+The analytic planning lines are used to capture the planned cost or revenue.
 They are equivalent to the analytic lines, used to capture the actual cost or revenue.

 Changes to the Analytic Account: